bhj/KaraokeEternal/README.md

 ### App (Client)

-Everyone can use their phone's modern mobile browser to search by artist and title, queue songs and see who's up next without installing anything.
+Everyone can use their phone's modern mobile browser to search by artist and title, queue and favorite songs, and see who's up next without installing anything.

 ### Player (Client)